Civil Litigation Attorney

 Division Overview:

 PDS was the first indigent defense program in the nation to protect clients facing criminal prosecution from the collateral consequences of their involvement in the criminal justice system by providing them counsel in related civil proceedings.
 PDS’s civil practice is founded on the understanding that there is a direct and immediate relationship between the criminal legal system, race, poverty and injustice.
 Thus, our civil practice is centered around a model of representation that addresses client needs beyond liberty, guilt and innocence.
 PDS’s Civil Division handles a wide array of civil matters arising from our criminal defense practice.
 This civil work can include housing related litigation, civil forfeiture defense, tort defense, child custody, employment, bankruptcy, civil protection order cases, restitution proceedings, civil contempt proceedings, child abuse and neglect proceedings, and special education advocacy.
 While these are the most common types of cases the Civil Division handles, our practice is eclectic due to the complexity of our clients’ lives and has, for instance, included work in interpleader litigation over the right to receive life insurance benefits, guardianship issues, specific performance suits, wage theft litigation, and probate issues.
-The Civil Division has six attorneys.
-Three of the Division’s lawyers handle general civil litigation matters referred from one of PDS’s other divisions.
-The Division has three lawyers who focus exclusively on special education cases.
+Though it the smallest legal division at PDS, the Civil Division’s two programs provide significant assistance to PDS clients.
+Three of the Division’s lawyers focus exclusively on special education cases.
+The other lawyers handle general civil litigation matters referred from one of PDS’s other divisions.
 Representation is provided in both judicial and administrative forums.
-The Civil Division’s lawyers handle active litigation matters and also provide counsel and advice to lawyers in PDS’s other divisions to assist clients in resolving the many civil issues that can arise in the context of a criminal or juvenile case.
+The Civil Division’s lawyers handle active litigation matters and also provide counsel and advice to lawyers in PDS’s other divisions to assist clients in resolving the many civil issues that can arise in the context of a criminal or juvenile case

 Position Description: